freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 Python doesn't ship with Windows.
 The installer and instructions can be found <a href='https://docs.python.org/3/using/windows.html' target='_blank' rel='nofollow'>here</a>.

 Linux operating systems come with different versions of Python pre-installed.
-However to install Python 3.x on Linux, follow this <a href='https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux-python.html' target='_blank' rel='nofollow'>link</a>
+However to install Python 3.x on Linux, follow this [link](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux-python.html).

-MacOS doesn't come with Python 3 (however Python 2.7 pre-installed by Apple), the installer and instructions can be found <a href='https://docs.python.org/3/using/mac.html' target='_blank' rel='nofollow'>here</a>
+MacOS doesn't come with Python 3 (however Python 2.7 pre-installed by Apple), the installer and instructions can be found [here](https://docs.python.org/3/using/mac.html).

 ## Python Interpreter

 The Python interpreter is used to run Python scripts.

-If it is available and in Unix shell’s search path, it is possible to start Python by typing the command `python` followed by the script name.
-This will invoke the interpreter and run the script.
+In your terminal, type the command `python` followed by the script name to invoke the interpreter and run the script.
+This will determine whether the interpreter is available and in Unix shell’s search path.

 `hello_campers.py`